Leottaro/fractal-explorer/README.md

 # React + TypeScript + Vite

+## Download, run and build the project

+To download the project: `git clone https://github.com/Leottaro/fractal-explorer.git && cd fractal-explorer && npm i`

+you can run in dev mode with `npm run dev`

+or build and then run the build with `npm build` and `npm preview`

+---

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: